Skip to content

 Running your project

-To run your Angular project on your computer, first go into your project’s folder using the ‘cd’ command, then start the development server with ‘ng serve’ to see your app working in the browser.
+Running your Angular project locally takes seconds.
+First, navigate into your project's folder using the `cd` command, then start the development server with `ng serve`.
+This command launches the app in the browser, usually at http://localhost:4200/.

-Open your web browser and go to http://localhost:4200/ to see your app running.
+Open your web browser and go to http://localhost:4200/ to view the running app.

 Command line interface creating a new Angular project on Ubuntu Linux